hyounggyu/hello_data/polars_dask_duckdb/README.md

 jupyter lab
 ```

-And open the notebook `gettingstarted.ipynb`.
+And open the notebook `notebook.ipynb`.